cardano-foundation/CIPs/CIP-0054/README.md

 	"fetched": "2022-05-01T22:39:03.369Z"
 }
 ```
-For simplicity, we do not include anything other than the txHash and the metadata – since any other relevant details about the transaction can always be encoded into the metadata, there is no need to
-over-complicate by including other transaction data like inputs, outputs or the date of the transaction etc. That is left for a potential future extension of the API to include more full GraphQL support.
+For simplicity, we do not include anything other than the txHash and the metadata – since any other relevant details about the transaction can always be encoded into the metadata, there is no need to over-complicate by including other transaction data like inputs, outputs or the date of the transaction etc. That is left for a potential future extension of the API to include more full GraphQL support.

 ### cardano.nft.getTokens( string ) : Promise

+This function accepts either an address or the keyword “own” - it must match one of the ones specified via the the `tokens` key ikn the new metadata mechanism detailed above.

+This function will return a list of the tokens held by the address specified in the argument,

 ### cardano.nft.getFile( string tokenFingerprint, string id ) : Promise